List of numbered streets in Manhattan: 30th Street

 30th Street runs uninterrupted across the island from 12th Avenue to FDR Drive.
 It is the southern terminus of Dyer Avenue and thus also of the Lincoln Tunnel's eastern approach.
 There is also an elevator with access to the High Line on the West Side.
 Tisch Hospital is bounded on the south by 30th Street between 1st Avenue and FDR Drive.

+The segment of 30th Street between First and Second avenues was widened by 20 ft in the 1950s when the superblock for Kips Bay Towers was created.

-31st and 32nd Streets
+31st and 32nd streets

 31st Street begins on the West Side at the West Side Yard, while 32nd Street, which includes a segment officially known as Korea Way between Fifth Avenue and Broadway in Manhattan's Koreatown, begins at the entrance to Penn Station and Madison Square Garden.
-On the East Side, both streets end at Second Avenue at Kips Bay Towers and NYU Medical Center which occupy the area between 30th and 34th Streets.
+On the East Side, both streets end at Second Avenue at Kips Bay Towers and NYU Medical Center which occupy the area between 30th and 34th streets.
 The Catholic church of St. Francis of Assisi is situated at 135–139 West 31st Street.
 At 210 West is the Capuchin Monastery of St. John the Baptist, part of St. John the Baptist Church on 30th Street.
 At the corner of Broadway and West 31st Street is the Grand Hotel.
 The former Hotel Pierrepont was located at 43 West 32nd Street, The Continental NYC tower is at the corner of Sixth Avenue and 32nd Street.
 29 East 32nd Street was the location of the first building owned by the Grolier Club between 1890 and 1917.

 33rd Street

 33rd Street runs uninterrupted from First Avenue to Seventh Avenue where it turns into a pedestrian road for a quarter of a block and turns back into a street.
-Then it runs the rest of the way to Twelfth Avenue.
+Then it runs the rest of the way to 12th Avenue.
 It runs on the north side of Hudson Yards and the south side of the Empire State Building.

+The segment of 33rd Street between First and Second avenues was widened by 20 ft in the 1950s when the superblock for Kips Bay Towers was created.
+In 2018, the same street segment was converted from one-way to two-way traffic to improve access for ambulances traveling to emergency entrance of NYU Langone Health on First Avenue.

 34th Street

 35th Street

 35th Street runs from FDR Drive to Eleventh Avenue.
-Notable locations include East River Ferry, Mercy College Manhattan Campus, and the Jacob K. Javits Convention Center.
+Notable locations include East River Ferry, Mercy University Manhattan Campus, and the Jacob K. Javits Convention Center.